offensive-security/nethunter-LRT/README.md

  - `fastboot` installed and present in `$PATH`
  - `tar && unzip` installed and present in `$PATH`

-*Use google if you don't know how to install adb or fastboot, Android SDK is the best way imo.*
+*Use google if you don't know how to install adb or fastboot, Android SDK is the best way also you can use this binaries: http://tools.android.com/download.*

 **Assumptions:** The device is normally booted, USB debugging enabled and plugged to the Linux machine via USB cable.